SCPI commands COM5003 - Reference session

 Configuration

-Scale the DUT constant in case tranformers are used.
+Scale the DUT constant in case transformers are used.

 A Regular Expression (RegEx) is used to validate the input parameters in these configurations.
 It is a way to describe a pattern. https://regex101.com/ can be useful to get more information on RegEx.